CI-CSE/buggy-java-jml-eiffel/time/README.md

 - 59
 - 71
 - 72

+Bug returns `null` when an instance was always returned before
 - 73
+- 74

 All these bugs require a mayor rewriting of the procedure (or the whole class) to compile.